Isha307/Management-System/SQL/basic.md

 ## MySql

-* Command for InterConnection between your localhost and MySql:
+* Command for creating InterConnection between your localhost and MySql:
  > mysql -u root -p -h 127.0.0.1

 * If you kept some username and password for MySql: